One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R)

 Remind that $t = \frac{2\tau I_1}{|h|}$.
-It remains to prove that there are no conjugate points on the light-like geodesics with initial covectors $h$ such that $\Kil{(h)} = 0$.
-Since the first positive root of equation~\eqref{eq-prolate-conj} lie at the interval $[\frac{\pi}{2}, \pi)$, then there are no conjugate points on the time interval $[0,t_1]$ for time-like geodesics with initial covectors $h$ such that $|h| < \frac{\pi I_1}{t_1}$.
-Hence, we can repeat the argumentation from the proof of Theorem~\ref{th-oblate-conj} using the homotopy invariance of the number of conjugate points and choosing a curve of initial covectors for time-like geodesics $\gamma : [0,1] \rightarrow \g^*$ such that $|\gamma(s)| < \frac{\pi I_1}{t_1}$. \end{proof}
+It remains to prove that there are no conjugate points on the light-like extremal trajectories with initial covectors $h$ such that $\Kil{(h)} = 0$.
+Since the first positive root of equation~\eqref{eq-prolate-conj} is located at the interval $[\frac{\pi}{2}, \pi)$, then there are no conjugate points on the time interval $[0,t_1]$ for time-like extremal trajectories with initial covectors $h$ such that $|h| < \frac{\pi I_1}{t_1}$.
+Hence, we can repeat the argumentation from the proof of Theorem~\ref{th-oblate-conj} using the homotopy invariance of the number of conjugate points and choosing a curve of initial covectors for time-like extremal trajectories $\gamma : [0,1] \rightarrow \g^*$ such that $|\gamma(s)| < \frac{\pi I_1}{t_1}$. \end{proof}